CrucibleAILabs/PriorConvictions/README.md

 The gap between those two and a signed deal is what the diligence questions in the report are for.

 ---
+## Disclaimer

+PriorConvictions analyzes selected aspects of Bittensor subnet configuration, on-chain state, and, when enabled, historical chain data in an attempt to identify security, control, custody, economic, and operational risks.
+It is provided for general informational and diagnostic purposes only.
+It is not a security audit, guarantee, certification, or representation that any subnet, transaction, wallet, participant, or proposed acquisition is safe or unsafe, and it is not legal, financial, investment, tax, or other professional advice.

+The tool may produce false positives, false negatives, incomplete findings, outdated results, or incorrect conclusions.
+Among other things, it may fail to identify vulnerabilities, attack paths, ownership or governance risks, configuration issues, economic risks, or other conditions that could result in the loss, theft, locking, dilution, impairment, or unauthorized control of digital assets.
+Conversely, a reported condition may not be exploitable and may never result in loss.
+A result stating that no issue was detected means only that the checks performed by that version of the tool did not detect one; it does not establish that no issue exists.

+Results are point-in-time and depend on the data available to the tool, including the accuracy, availability, and completeness of RPC responses, endpoint coverage, archive history, runtime metadata, and other third-party infrastructure.
+Bittensor runtime upgrades, governance actions, network conditions, configuration changes, key changes, software updates, or later changes in on-chain state may make a result inaccurate or obsolete at any time.

+Users are solely responsible for independently verifying all results and conducting appropriate technical, security, legal, and financial due diligence before acting.
+Do not rely on this tool as the sole basis for decisions involving subnet ownership, staking, investment, acquisition, leasing, custody, governance, operations, security, or digital assets.

+To the maximum extent permitted by applicable law, Crucible Labs, its affiliates, and their respective contributors, officers, employees, and agents make no warranties regarding the accuracy, completeness, reliability, availability, or fitness of the tool or its output and accept no responsibility or liability for losses or damages arising from use of, or reliance on, the tool or its results.
+This disclaimer supplements, and does not replace, the warranty disclaimer and limitation of liability in the MIT License.

+---

+## License

+MIT
+---

 ## License